-However, it can be a little tricky deciding exactly where you should place wall sconces.
+However, it can be a little tricky to decide exactly where you should place wall sconces.
 Unlike other light fixtures that typically hang from the ceiling in the center of the room, wall sconces are a little different.
-More thought and planning is required upfront to determine the perfect location.
+More thought and planning are required upfront to determine the perfect location.

 In this article, I’m going to discuss all of the different places where you can place wall sconces!

 In the Kitchen